erkaiyublog/erkaiyublog.github.io/_posts/2025-06-25-distillation-of-linux-kernel-doc.md

 1. using the ```perf``` command line tools.
 2. interacting directly with the Coresight devices using **the sysFS interface**.

+**sysFS interface**: Details can be found in [this section](https://www.kernel.org/doc/html/v6.11/trace/coresight/coresight.html#using-the-sysfs-interface), the main idea is to enable/disable tracing by writing 0/1 into files like ```enable_sink``` and ```enable_source``` under the related device (e.g. ```etb```) directories.

-Coresight tracers are represented using the Perf framework’s Performance Monitoring Unit (PMU) abstraction.
+**Perf way**: Coresight tracers are represented using the Perf framework’s Performance Monitoring Unit (PMU) abstraction.
 As such the perf framework takes charge of controlling when tracing gets enabled based on when the process of interest is scheduled.
 When configured in a system, Coresight PMUs will be listed when queried by the perf command line tool:

 ```
 inaro@linaro-nano:~$ ./perf list pmu